-  Members of the public may also verify whether landscape architectural firms in Ontario employ at least one Full Member of the OALA by using the Find Company search tool on the OALA website.
+Members of the public may also verify whether landscape architectural firms in Ontario employ at least one Full Member of OALA by using the Find a Firm search tool.

 Why Does it Matter If a Landscape Architect is a Full Member of the OALA?

-  Full Members of the OALA, who may lawfully use the designation “Landscape Architect”, are subject to the OALA Code of Ethics and Standards of Professional Practice (Code) which safeguards standards of professional practice consistent with the OALA’s obligation to serve and protect the public interest.
+Full Members of OALA, who may lawfully use the designation “landscape architect”, are subject to the OALA Code of Ethics and Standards of Professional Practice (Code) which safeguards standards of professional practice consistent with the OALA’s obligation to serve and protect the public interest.

 In connection with OALA’s responsibility to maintain standards of professional practice and conduct, consistent with the need to serve and protect the public interest, the OALA also has responsibility for:

 - regulating professional standards